Has the constant mental battle with food taken over your life?

 Build a life where food is just food - nourishing, enjoyable, and no longer the centre of everything.

-This isn't about another meal plan, another diet, or more willpower.
+This isn't about trying another meal plan, another diet, or searching for more "willpower".
 It's about understanding what's really driving your relationship with food and your body, addressing the emotional and psychological patterns underneath, and building a way of living that feels genuinely sustainable and kind.

 How do I know this?

-Throughout my teens, I turned to comfort eating as a way to manage feelings I didn't know how to express - the loneliness from being bullied, the low self-esteem, the constant sense that I didn't fit in.
+Because I spent years battling with food and my body when I was younger.
+Throughout my teens, I turned to comfort eating as a way to manage feelings I didn't know how to express - the loneliness from being bullied, the low self-esteem, the constant sense that I didn't belong.
 Food became a way to soothe myself when everything felt too much.

-When I got to university, the stress and feeling out of control tipped comfort eating into something more serious.
-In my early twenties, I developed an eating disorder.
-Food became about control, punishment, and managing overwhelming feelings I had nowhere else to put.
+And when I went to university, the academic expectations, the pressure to fit in and the stress of constant deadlines and exams tipped comfort eating into something more serious.
+I developed an eating disorder, and what had once been about comfort was now about control, punishment, and managing overwhelming emotions I had nowhere else to put.
 It took time, but I recovered.

 If you'd like to know more about my full recovery journey and how it shaped my approach, you can read more on my Working With Me page.